- 3 Years (Full time)

-DDD in Extended Diploma/3 Subsidiary Diplomas in Mathematics and Physics.
+DDD in National Extended Diploma/3 National Extended Certificates in Mathematics.
 We will accept a combination of BTECs and A-Levels.
 Please contact the School's Undergraduate Admissions Team for more information.

-35 points overall, with 16 points at higher level to include 5 points in Mathematics and Physics.
+16 points at higher level to include 6,5,5, with at least 5 points in Mathematics.